OSGConnect/connectbook/FsurfRemote/UserCredentials.md

 ## Saving account name and password

-However, when you do so, `fsurf` will ask you if you want to save these credentials.
+When you run `fsurf` it will ask you for an username and password.
+However, after requesting this information, `fsurf` will ask you if you want to save these credentials.
 If you say yes to this, then you can omit these options and let `fsurf` use the saved credentials for future invocations.

-## Changing saved account information
-To change the saved user credentials (e.g. if your password has been changed), just run any command with the `--user ` option.
-The `fsurf` utility will ask you for a password and then ask you if you'd like to save your credentials.
-Enter 'y' or 'yes' at the prompt and your credentials will be updated.
+If you accidentally enter the wrong username or password, you can run any `fsurf` command with the `--user` option to get the opportunity to reset the saved username and password.

-## Changing your account's password
+## Changing account password

 To change your account's password, run
 `./fsurf change-password` or `./fsurf --user myuser --password mypassword`.
 `fsurf` will then prompt you for a new password and update